nmcguinness/L8-3DGD-Module-Content/Notes/puzzle_architecture.md

 7. **The win condition is a compound check.** A puzzle that ends when one thing happens is a single-element interaction, not a puzzle.
 8. **The win moment must be authored.** Solve the puzzle and nothing changes is the worst player experience in escape room design.
 9. **The Game State Actor owns all state.** State distributed across individual prop Blueprints is state you cannot debug.
-10. **Cold-playtest before you build.** No designer can accurately predict how a first-time player will read their puzzle.
+10. **Cold-playtest before Stage 1.** No designer can accurately predict how a first-time player will read their puzzle.

 ---